What is an SEO manager?

 Step 2: Gain knowledge in SEO and digital marketing

 Building expertise in SEO is critical.
 Familiarizing yourself with keyword research, on-page and off-page optimization, link building, and SEO-friendly content creation is imperative.
-A robust understanding of digital marketing, including social media, pay-per-click advertising, and email marketing, can be beneficial as well.
+A strong understanding of digital marketing, including social media, pay-per-click advertising, and email marketing, can be beneficial as well.

 Step 3: Gain practical experience